THE FORD PRESIDENCY

 - g.
 This seemed to end detente and bring back the Cold War

 - h.
-RR lifted wheat embargo - 4/81 - because it hurt American farmers
+RR lifted wheat embargo - 4/81 - because it hurt American

 - i.
 Did attempt to block European sale of oil equipment to USSR